Azure/ResiliencyCenter/README.md

 ## Sign up for preview

-Sign up for the preview via [this form](https://forms.office.com/r/hzN515nbM9){:target="_blank"}.
+Sign up for the preview via [this form](https://forms.office.com/r/hzN515nbM9).
 You will receive an email notification once you are enrolled for the preview.

 ## Provide feedback

-Please fill up this [feedback form](https://learn.microsoft.com/azure/?product=popular){:target="_blank"}as you try out the preview.
+Please fill up this [feedback form](https://learn.microsoft.com/azure/?product=popular) as you try out the preview.
 This will help us determine the pain points that can be overcome as we launch the next releases.

 ## Get started